Alias (video game): Plot

-Jacobs' data leads the team to a museum in Saudi Arabia proudly displaying new artifacts...a mysterious set of bones found in the desert with links to Rambaldi.
-When Sydney covertly enters the museum to acquire the bones, she finds that Anna has the same idea at the same time, except that Anna has brought her task force.
+Jacobs' data leads the team to a museum in Saudi Arabia proudly displaying a mysterious set of bones found in the desert with links to Rambaldi.
+Sydney enters the museum to acquire the bones, but finds that Anna has the same idea at the same time, except that Anna has brought her task force.
 Racing against Anna's forces, Sydney must collect all of the bones before getting a trace on a feeling Anna that takes them to ruins in the desert.
 Here, Sydney's best efforts are thwarted by Anna's underhanded tactics which force Sydney to put friendship before professional loyalty, and incidentally, disarm a rather large nuclear warhead.

-While Sydney's been in the desert, Vaughn has tracked both missing agent Jacobs and a mathematician, Dr. Caplan, to an insane asylum in Romania, where prisoners are being held against their will.
+While Sydney was in the desert, Vaughn has tracked both missing agent Jacobs and a mathematician, Dr. Caplan, to an insane asylum in Romania.
 Breaking into the asylum, Sydney discovers that the prisoners are being used as human guinea pigs for Anna and Sark's experiments with their laser.
 After freeing Caplan and Jacobs, who in turn free the prisoners, Sydney initiates a daring plan to take Sark into custody and put an end to the experiments by starting a chemical reaction with the laser's components, which destroys the asylum when the reaction goes critical.
 The horrific truth about the experiments comes out as Caplan is debriefed back at the CIA.

-Trading his intelligence for immunity, Sark tips the team off that Arvin Sloane is cutting a specific diamond to Anna's very precise specifications in a laboratory beneath an embassy in Hong Kong.
-Gaining admittance to the embassy by attending a glamorous party in the ballroom, Sydney gets into the cutting room and manages to acquire the diamond.
-She is forced to trade it for the lives of the innocent partygoers when Sloane appears on the scene and informs Sydney of the C-4 explosives he has placed around the embassy as insurance.
-Ignoring Sydney's warnings about Anna, he triggers a countdown on the bomb giving Sydney and Dixon just a few minutes to evacuate the embassy and get themselves to safety.
+Trading his intelligence for immunity, Sark tips the team off that Arvin Sloane is cutting a specific diamond for Anna in a laboratory beneath an embassy in Hong Kong.
+Sydney infiltrates the embassy by attending a party, gets into the cutting room and acquires the diamond.
+She trades it for the lives of the partygoers when Sloane appears and informs Sydney of the C-4 explosives he has placed around the embassy as insurance.
+Ignoring Sydney's warnings about Anna, he triggers a countdown on the bomb and Sydney and Dixon evacuate the embassy.

 Tracing Anna to Rio de Janeiro, Sydney tails her to a nightclub where she is scheduled to meet with Sloan.
-Bugging a meeting between the two, Sydney finally manages to discover the true, awful potential about "The Machine," and its location in an underground bunker in Russia.
+Bugging a meeting between the two, Sydney discovers the potential of "The Machine," and its location in an underground bunker in Russia.
 As Anna marches off a double-crossed Sloane, the CIA operatives receive a surprise visit by the Followers of Rambaldi SWAT team.
 Realizing there is a mole within the agency, Vaughn attempts to stop the raid only to find that the leaks have come from the most unlikely of sources.
-The CIA team must regroup to draw up their final make-or-break plans to stop Anna's nefarious plan.
+The CIA team must regroup to draw up their final plans to stop Anna's nefarious plan.